-<Prep time> 3mins
+<Prep time> 3 minutes

-<Cook time> 0 min
+<Cook time> 0 minutes

--300g of firm tofu
+300g firm tofu

-2: In a blender, put all the ingredients listed above and tofu (process 1).
-Blitz them up until you reach smooth and creamy mayo like consistency.
-Pour into the container.
+2. In a blender put all the ingredients listed above and the tofu (step 1).
+Blend them up until you reach a smooth and creamy mayo-like consistency.
+Pour it into a container.

-If you are swapping for red miso, start to add them by 1 tsp.
-Then, add little by little until you reach your desired taste.
+・I'm using white miso.
+If you are swapping for yellow miso, start to add the miso one teaspoon at a time until you reach your desired taste.

 ・You can use any mustard and vinegar on hand.